Last updated on 7 October 2021

 IBS is a condition where there is abdominal pain and/or discomfort which is associated with a change in the frequency, form or nature of stool.

-Unlike gastroenteritis, where a patient falls ill and recovers quickly, IBS is a chronic condition that can last for years and longer.
+Unlike gastroenteritis, where a patient falls ill and recovers quickly, IBS is a chronic condition that can last for years.

 - Previous gut infection